How Long Can A Chicken Go Without Water?

 How Much Water Do Chickens Need

-3. Give your chickens food once they drank enough water to replenish their energy.
+3. Give your chickens food once they have drank enough water to replenish their energy.
 But, a few soaked and boiled whole grains, which are easier to digest, may be beneficial.

 How Much Water Do Chickens Need?